 - Easier travel charging: Can be conveniently charged via its USB port.

 - More legacy lens friendly: Can use many non-native lenses via adapters.

 - More affordable: Was introduced into a lower priced category (40 percent cheaper at launch).

 - More modern: Was introduced somewhat (5 months) more recently.

-If the count of individual advantages (bullet points above) is taken as a guide, the A3000 is the clear winner of the contest (11 : 7 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the A3000 emerges as the winner of the match-up (12 : 9 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 Expert reviews: Canon 100D vs Sony A3000

 This is why hands-on reviews by experts are important.
 The following table reports the overall ratings of the cameras as published by some of the major camera review sites (cameralabs, dpreview, ephotozine, imaging-resource, photographyblog).